GfSE/SpecIF/documentation/02_Concepts.md

 The hierarchy consists of a tree of nodes and each node links to a specific resource element.
 Typical application scenarios are a document view for a requirement document using hierarchy to provide a chapter and section structure.
 Another scenario is the representation of a model tree in a UML-tool consisting of UML-packages, UML-diagrams and UML-elements.

-## Data and Metadata - Classes and Data types
+## Data and Metadata - Classes and Data Types

 SpecIF allows not just the representation of PLM data, but provides also mechanisms to define how the data is structured and how a resource and statement is created to represent a specific kind of data.
 Each SpecIF resource and statement is defined with SpecIF itself.
-This principle is called meta-modeling in the domain of object oriented data modeling and is also known in the object-oriented software design called the principle of class and object or class and instance.
+This principle is called meta-modeling in the domain of object-oriented data modeling and is also known in the object-oriented software design called the principle of class and object or class and instance.

 For each SpecIF data element must exist a class element defining this data element.
 The terms in SpecIF for the data and meta data types (classes) are: